Deterministic Primality Proving on Proth Numbers: Appendix: Randomization

-Algorithm \ref{alg-primality} first tries computing $a_2\equiv\sqrt{-1}\pmod{N}$, and then it repeatedly takes square roots to obtain $a_3$, $a_4$, $\cdots$, $a_e$ such that $a_j\equiv\sqrt{a_{j-1}}\pmod{N}$ for $3\leq j\leq e$.
-If $N$ is a prime, all the computations success and it ends up with $a_e$, a quadratic nonresidue modulo $N$.
-It totally takes $e-1=O(\log N)$ square roots, which dominates the running time of the entire algorithm.
-In this section, we improve Algorithm \ref{alg-primality} by repeatedly taking square roots on a randomly chosen integer, instead of the fixed integer $-1$.
+In this section, randomization is introduced for improving the expected running time.
+Unlike some probabilistic algorithms, e.g.~the Proth test, which may not able to decide the primality of $N$, our randomized algorithm always returns the correct output.
+Algorithm~\ref{alg-primality} first tries computing $a_2\equiv\sqrt{-1}\pmod{N}$, and then it repeatedly takes square roots to obtain $a_3$, $a_4$, $\ldots$, $a_e$ such that $a_j\equiv\sqrt{a_{j-1}}\pmod{N}$ for $3\leq j\leq e$.
+If $N$ is a prime, all the computations succeed and it ends up with $a_e$, a quadratic nonresidue modulo $N$.
+In total, this uses $e-1=O(\log N)$ square root computations, which dominate the running time of the entire algorithm.
+The expected running time of Algorithm~\ref{alg-primality} can be improved by repeatedly taking square roots on a randomly chosen integer, instead of the fixed integer $-1$.
 We first randomly choose an integer $a$.
 Then, we compute $\sqrt{a}\pmod{N}$, $\sqrt{\sqrt{a}}\pmod{N}$ and so on.
 If $N$ is a prime, this process ends up with a quadratic nonresidue modulo $N$.

-For prime $N=2^et+1$, the multiplicative group $\F_N^\times$ being cyclic tells that most of elements in $\F_N^\times$ have order with large 2-part.
-Only a few number of square root computations are required in order to obtain a quadratic nonresidue from these elements.
-In fact, there are half of the total number of elements in $\F_N^\times$ are quadratic nonresidues modulo $N$.
+For prime $N=2^et+1$, the multiplicative group $(\Z/N\Z)^\times$ being cyclic tells that most of elements in $(\Z/N\Z)^\times$ have order with large 2-part.
+Only a few square root computations are required in order to obtain a quadratic nonresidue from these elements.
+In fact, half of the total number of elements in $(\Z/N\Z)^\times$ are quadratic nonresidues modulo $N$.
 The order of a quadratic nonresidue is divisible by $2^e$.
 In general, for $1\leq k\leq e$, there are exactly $2^{k-1}t$ elements having order divisible by $2^k$ but not $2^{k+1}$.
 Only $e-k$ square root computations are required for obtaining a quadratic nonresidue from these $2^{k-1}t$ elements.
-The randomized algorithm is presented below.